taqh/farmville/README.md

 - View the optimal layout for each of the website's pages depending on their device's screen size
 - See hover states for all interactive elements on the page
+- sign up and login to the website
+- create a farm
+- browse through available products and add them to cart

 ### Screenshot